sigma-ouc/sigma-ouc.github.io/content/en/authors/Shuo Lian/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 My name is Lian Shuo.
-I am from Heze, Shandong Province, a city renowned as the \"Peony Capital of China.\" After earning my Bachelor\'s degree in Electronic Information Engineering from Wuhan University of Technology, I enrolled in Ocean University of China in 2025 to pursue a Master\'s degree.
+I am from Heze, Shandong Province, a city renowned as the \"Peony Capital of China.\" After earning my Bachelor\'s degree in Electronic Information Engineering from Wuhan University of Technology, I enrolled in Ocean University of China in 2025 to pursue a Master\'s degree, supervised by Professor Yanwei Yu.
 My research focuses on Graph Neural Networks, and I am still exploring more specific areas within this field.

 **Email**: lianshuo@stu.ouc.edu.cn
 </div>